skmin-lab/unixmd/docs/source/objects/mqc/main.rst

 | *(string)*                  |                                                 |          |
 +-----------------------------+-------------------------------------------------+----------+

-Further information of each individual MD objects are listed in each section.
+Further information of individual MD objects is listed in each section.

-**Ex.** Making a MD object with FSSH method.
+**Ex.** Making an MD object with FSSH method.
         Making molecule and QM objects are omitted in this sample code, but they must be declared to use run method in advance.

 .. code-block:: python